How they’re faring in the NCL - Total Rugby League

 LONGEST WINNING RUN

-PREMIER DIVISION: 12 games – HUNSLET CLUB PARKSIDE, still unbeaten after their narrow win at West Hull.
+PREMIER DIVISION: 13 games – HUNSLET CLUB PARKSIDE, still unbeaten in their first season in the top flight after accounting for Mayfield on Saturday.

-DIVISION ONE: 7 games – Pacesetters THORNHILL, who haven’t lost in the last ten matches.
+DIVISION ONE: 8 games – THORNHILL, now in pole position after scuttling Pilkingtons.

+DIVISION TWO: 10 games – STANNINGLEY, who are clear at the head of the section after prevailing at rivals Dewsbury Moor.

+DIVISION THREE: 11 games – BEVERLEY, still with a 100 per cent record despite being pushed hard at Salford City Roosters.

 LONGEST LOSING RUN